-Dialysis has not been shown to reverse or shorten the course of acute kidney injury.
-But it may be used when fluid and electrolyte problems are causing severe symptoms or other problems.
+Dialysis is sometimes used to treat an acute kidney injury.
+It may be used when fluid and electrolyte problems are causing severe symptoms or other problems.
 Some people who develop acute kidney injury stay dependent on hemodialysis and will go on to develop kidney failure.

 Most complications that occur during dialysis can be prevented or easily managed if you are monitored carefully during each dialysis session.
 Possible complications may include:

 - Low blood pressure (hypotension).
 This is the most common complication of hemodialysis.

 - Muscle cramps.

 - Nausea, vomiting, headache, or confusion (dialysis disequilibrium).